ianmcorvidae/rando-simulator/DESIGN.md

 So overall:

+ * version: 1
  * simulations: list of dictionaries, each of which is a simulation strategy identified by a `type` key (plus optional arguments and `count` and/or `label` if desired)
  * end-states: list of end-state unlockables
  * reports: list of dictionaries, each of which is a report identified by `type` and requiring a `label`, plus arguments to calculate with

+## Algorithm ##

+Roughly, of course.

+ * read base and simulation files
+ * initialize record-keeping based on `reports` in simulation file
+ * for each choices file:
+   * read file, initialize lists of unlockables/findables based on `initial` setting and random choices (available unlockables, unlocked unlockables, and found findables)
+   * repeatedly:
+     * check win conditions and reports, update or finish as needed
+     * make a choice based on simulation parameters and available unlockables
+ * aggregate reports information